 Palinuro to Maratea

 Today’s ride is beautiful and scenic, as we travel along “the other Amalfi Coast,” the stretches of beach that Italians prefer to the more famous and touristy ones farther north.
 First we head towards Marina di Camarota and Sapri.
-Then in the afternoon, we ride along the narrow cliffs of Cersuta, and just a couple of miles before Maratea we come to a narrow stretch of road known as “Passeggiata Apprezzamo L’asino.”
+Then in the afternoon we ride along the narrow cliffs of Cersuta, and just a couple of miles before Maratea we come to a narrow stretch of road known as “Passeggiata Apprezzamo L’asino.”
+Legend has it that the road used to be so narrow that two donkeys could not pass at the same time.
+The owners would have to decide which donkey was worth more and the less valuable one would be thrown off the cliff!
+The owner of this donkey would be paid.
 Once in Maratea, a charming place known as the “town with 44 churches,” we head to the center for a tasting of local products.

 Maratea to Morano Calabro

 Today’s route starts with some climbing from the sea.
 We have a second climb to Lauria, where the 1989 Giro d’Italia started.
 After Lauria, we continue to climb and eventually enter the Pollino National Park, in Calabria.
 You’ll notice the elevation change as the lush, green landscape turns stark and mountainous.
 In the evening we’ll be entertained by Bruzi.
+This Calabrese folk group travels the world to folk festivals and the full ensemble is composed of more than 100 people!
+Their performance for us will contain fewer people, but fun and cultural immersion are guaranteed.
 Bruzi is the ancient name of the Calabrese people.
 This evening we’ll also be treated to a mozzarella-making demonstration and tasting.

 Morano Calabro to Cittadella del Capo

 Today’s route is extremely curvy with some difficult climbs as we continue to travel on the periphery of the Pollino National Park.
 The riding is great fun though!
 We will pass through some of the small towns settled by Albanians who fled from the Turks over 500 years ago.
 Many of these communities maintain their own language and traditional dress.
 We’ll pass through Firmo, Lungro, and Acquaformosa, all of which are examples of characteristic Albanian villages.
+In each of these towns, you will notice the monuments to the Viking-looking Albanian hero Georges Skenderberg who headed the resistance against the Turks.
 The ride finishes with a truly spectacular descent from Passo Scalone, at 2,500 ft all the way to the sea!